 Planning for the next academic year starts in March, when members submit proposals for new or repeated courses.
 We provide support and training, as well as the equipment you might need.

-If you are interested in running a course, either in the Summer School (a great way to get started) or for one or more terms in the academic year, please contact the Office email@example.com or call 01223 321587.Information for tutors when submitting a course proposal
+If you are interested in running a course, please contact the Office email@example.com or call 01223 321587.Information for tutors when submitting a course proposal

 The Tutor Support Handbook is a useful resource for all tutors and potential tutors.
 Part one covers planning and delivering a course, including advice on tutoring online with Zoom.
 Part two provides administrative support, with useful guidance about such things as registers, data protection and the use of premises and equipment.